You might have noticed by now how I'm a big fan of using network cables -- as opposed to Wi-Fi -- as a way to extend a home network.

 The basic rule of network wiring

 Running network cables is different from wiring a home for electricity.
 You need one cable for each connection.
-That’s because you can’t split a network cable the way you do an electrical wire or service line (phone or coaxial) and expect it to work.
+You can't split a network cable the way you do an electrical wire or service line (phone or coaxial) and expect it to work.

 The only way to make one network connection available to multiple wired devices is via a switch.
 And that involves multiple cables.